Mary Moers Wenig Competition Official Rules (2019)

 Submission Rules: Submit the following:

-- An official entry form, which includes a publication and liability release form.
-The form is available from the public side of ACTEC Foundation’s website at actecfoundation.org.
+An official entry form, which includes a publication and liability release form.
+The form is available at the top of this webpage.

 - Email paper in either MS Word or PDF, and scanned entry form to: Amy Michaud at email@example.com.

-Acceptance of paper for publication after its submission to this competition: If a paper submitted to this competition is accepted for publication after having been submitted to this competition, the individual (or co-authors) must immediately notify ACTEC’s office of this fact at the email address listed under Submission Rules.
-The paper’s acceptance for publication elsewhere may, but will not necessarily, preclude its continued consideration.
+Prior Publication: If a paper submitted to this competition is accepted for publication after having been submitted to this competition, the individual (or co-authors) must immediately notify ACTEC’s office of this fact at the email address listed under Submission Rules.
+The paper’s acceptance for publication elsewhere will not preclude its continued consideration for prize purposes.
+However, the Editors of the ACTEC Law Journal shall have the discretion to decide if an entry accepted for publication elsewhere will remain eligible for publication in the ACTEC Law Journal.

 Effect of Submission: By submitting the paper and official entry form, the entrant agrees that (1) the entrant has read the competition rules and accepts the conditions stated; (2) the paper is one written by the entrant (or is one co-authored by the entrant); (3) the entrant releases ACTEC and the ACTEC Foundation from all liability; and (4) the entrant releases the use of his or her paper and name for publication in any medium and for editorial, advertising, and promotional usage, without compensation, in connection with the promotion of this writing competition and succeeding writing competitions sponsored by ACTEC and the ACTEC Foundation.